Rob Roy

 Plot

-In Scotland, 1713, Robert Roy MacGregor is chief of Clan MacGregor.
+The film is set in Scotland, 1713, with a fictionalised Robert Roy MacGregor, of Clan MacGregor, as its main protagonist.
 Although providing the Lowland gentry with protection against cattle rustling, he barely manages to feed his people.
-Hoping to alleviate their and his poverty, MacGregor borrows £1,000 from James Graham, Marquess of Montrose, to establish himself as a cattle raiser and trader.
+Hoping to alleviate their hunger and his poverty, MacGregor borrows £1,000 from James Graham, Marquess of Montrose, to establish himself as a cattle raiser and trader.

 Awards